streakcraze/python-automation/README.md

 ### 5. Social Bot
 This project automates the process of gathering Instagram analytics of a specified user using `instabot`.
 The analytics include the top posts and the average sentiments of their comments.

+### 6. Testing
+This project showcases the automation of Python testing using the `unittest` framework.
+It includes sample functions and their corresponding test cases.

 ## Setup Instructions

 For each project, follow these steps to set up and run the automation scripts: